 China Change, March 25, 2017 When one of the two defense lawyers for Pastor Yang Hua (仰华) of the Living Stone house church in Guiyang traveled to the Nanming District Detention Center (贵阳市南明区看守所) to meet their client on March 20, he was surprised to see Yang almost carried into the meeting room by three sturdy cellmates.
 Yang Hua’s face showed he was full of pain, seemingly on the verge of paralysis.
 The lawyer discovered that, three days previously, Yang’s legs suddenly became inflamed and ulcerated, and the festering was spreading fast, with the burning pain keeping him up at night.
 The physician on duty at the detention center treated it as nothing more than a superficial skin infection and administered painkillers.
 Yang’s condition […]

 Yaxue Cao, December 25, 2016 On December 9, 2015, after dropping their two sons off at school, Pastor Yang Hua (仰华) and his wife Wang Hongwu (王洪雾) of the Living Stone house church (活石教会) in Guiyang, made their way to the 24th story of Guiyang International Center, which hosts the main hall of their congregation.
 At the same time every Wednesday, at three different church locations, Living Stone congregants hold a prayer service.
 A few days prior, government Neighborhood Committees and police stations dispatched personnel to go door-by-door to the homes of hundreds of Living Stone church members, warning them against attending the Wednesday service.
 “We’ll arrest whoever goes,” they were told.
-Needless to say, the authorities had the home addresses, workplaces, telephone […]
+Needless to say, the authorities had the home addresses, workplaces, telephone numbers, and […]

 By Yaxue Cao, published: December 21, 2015 The Living Stone house church sits in the highlands of China’s southwest Guizhou Province, in the capital, Guiyang.
 Protestant and non-denominational, it is the largest house church in the area.
 Over the past year the church has been subject to all manner of government repression, and since the beginning of this month a number of its pastors and parishioners have been arrested.
 The treatment of the Living Stone house church isn’t random, nor an isolated case—it’s representative of what is taking place across China.
 This article is based on interviews with Living Stone members, who were granted anonymity for obvious reasons of safety, and Chinese media reports. — The Editors When the Living Stone church (活石教会) was […]